aspect-build/rules_js/README.md

-# Bazel rules for js
+# Bazel rules for JavaScript

 This ruleset is a high-performance alternative to the `build_bazel_rules_nodejs` Bazel module and accompanying npm packages hosted in https://github.com/bazelbuild/rules_nodejs.

+It is not a complete replacement for rules_nodejs, as the foundational layer is still used:

 ![Block Diagram](./block_diagram.svg)